 Yes No

-If the answer is “Yes”, does your domestic law provide for the possibility of mitigating punishment of an accused person who provides substantial cooperation in the investigation or prosecution of an offence or offences covered by the Convention (article 26, para.
+If the answer is “Yes”, does your domestic law provide for the possibility of mitigating punishment of an accused person who provides substantial cooperation in the investigation or prosecution of an offence or offences covered by the Convention and the Protocols to which your country is a party (article 26, para.
 2)?

 Yes No

-If the answer is “Yes”, does your domestic law provide for the possibility of granting immunity from prosecution to a person who provides substantial cooperation in the investigation or prosecution of an offence or offences covered by the Convention (article 26, para.
+If the answer is “Yes”, does your domestic law provide for the possibility of granting immunity from prosecution to a person who provides substantial cooperation in the investigation or prosecution of an offence or offences covered by the Convention and the Protocols to which your country is a party (article 26, para.
 3)?

 Yes No